 Willamette River Loop

 I got into Portland last night at a time appropriate for a late dinner.
-The Lyft driver dropped me off at the Airbnb—I felt dumb typing that — after sharing some secrets of the city: “the bicyclists are assholes, but the women are nice to look at.”
+The Lyft driver dropped me off at the Airbnb—how millennial! — after sharing some secrets of the city: “the bicyclists are assholes, but the women are nice to look at.”
 I dropped my stuff in the room, and went out looking for food.
-Late dinner was a vegan barbecue-and-slaw sandwich; not entirely my choice, more of a lesser of two evils situation.
-Pot smoke was easily discernible in the air.
+Late dinner was a vegan barbecue-and-slaw sandwich: not entirely my choice, more of a lesser of two evils situation.
+Weed smoke was easily discernible in the air.
 And that was my introduction to Portland.